 1. Contact OSP and receive necessary training on internal routing and the process of submission (which varies significantly depending on sponsor), as well as getting a copy of any internal forms that need to be completed (usually a budget estimating spreadsheet and a conflict of interest form).

 2. Finalize a budget and budget justification, sign and provide OSP with a copy of your conflict of interest form and export control form, and complete a draft of your narrative.
-Attach all required documentation to your Cayuse proposal, including: draft narrative, budget estimate, budget justification, abstract, conflict of interest form, and export control form.
-Complete the summary page of your Cayuse proposal and begin routing.
+Attach all required documentation to your Streamlyne proposal, including: draft narrative, budget estimate, budget justification, abstract, conflict of interest form, and export control form.
+Complete the summary page of your Streamlyne proposal and begin routing.

 3. Work with OSP to address any concerns that internal reviewers may have, and ensure that internal approvals are complete.